what is email marketing

 Here are the basic steps involved in email marketing:

-- Build a list of recipients.
+2. Build a list of recipients.
 This can be done by offering an opt-in form on your website; many websites use a pop-up to encourage visitors to sign up.
-In some cases, you might use a shared or purchased list, although such lists should be used with caution.
+In some cases, you might use a shared or purchased list.
 You can also add subscribers to your list when you collect their email addresses during a purchase or some other action.
 The goal is to collect addresses of people who are a match to your business — people who want to receive updates, notifications, and special offers from you.
 You can offer goodies to potential subscribers to entice them: some examples include a free e-book or a discount code.
 Your list should always allow users to unsubscribe.

-- Develop a campaign.
+3. Develop a campaign.
 The email marketing campaign should be carefully designed, customized to both the target audience and your business offerings.
-It might be as simple as sending a weekly blog post to subscribers, or it could be a complex series of emails that walk recipients through various steps.
+It might be as simple as sending a weekly discount code to subscribers, or it could be a complex series of emails that walk recipients through various steps.
 Make sure you’ve set a clear and achievable goal, which usually culminates with some kind of purchase.

 Why Is It So Effective?